paultran47/paultran47.github.io/README.md

 ### Google Lighthouse and Real User Measurement scores

-100/100 (99/100) for every website page on desktop (mobile) for You can't get anymore optimised than that (technically you can, but marginal utility is negative at that point lol).
+* 100/100 (99/100) for every website page on desktop (mobile) for You can't get anymore optimised than that (technically you can, but marginal utility is negative at that point lol)

-To view the full reports, please visit [this subdirectory](https://github.com/paultran47/paultran47.github.io/tree/master/lighthouse) and paste the respective JSON file into the [Lighthouse Report Viewer](https://googlechrome.github.io/lighthouse/viewer/).
+  * To view the full reports, please visit [this subdirectory](https://github.com/paultran47/paultran47.github.io/tree/master/lighthouse) and paste the respective JSON file into the [Lighthouse Report Viewer](https://googlechrome.github.io/lighthouse/viewer/)

 <p align="right">
   (<a href="#paul-le-tran-dot-com">back to top.</a>)